 Some questions get asked a lot, and with good reason!

 Here are 5 of the most frequently asked personal statement questions, each with a quick and helpful answer…

 Can you use the Word I in a Personal Statement?

 You can use the word ‘I’ in a personal statement, as it should be written in the first person and directly relate to your own unique experiences, skills and ambitions.
 Using ‘I’ enables you to speak directly to the reader, giving them a strong understanding of your personality and level of learning.

-However, using ‘I’ to begin every point or sentence will not only become repetitive for the reader, but will limit the range, impact and sophistication of your application.
-Try to use a range of relevant sentence starters, or check out my post on just how original a personal statement should be.
+However, using ‘I’ to begin every point or sentence will not only become repetitive for the reader but will limit the range, impact and sophistication of your application.

 Do you Introduce Yourself in a Personal Statement?